lukibahr/stars/README.md

 ## Dockerfile

+- [mikeroyal/Self-Hosting-Guide](https://github.com/mikeroyal/Self-Hosting-Guide) - Self-Hosting Guide.
+Learn all about  locally hosting (on premises & private web servers) and managing software applications by yourself or your organization.
+Including Cloud, LLMs, WireGuard, Automation, Home Assistant, and Networking.
 - [madnuttah/unbound-docker](https://github.com/madnuttah/unbound-docker) - 🛡️ This distroless Unbound Docker image is based on Alpine Linux with focus on security, privacy, performance and a small image size.
 And with Pi-hole in mind.
 - [linuxserver/docker-code-server](https://github.com/linuxserver/docker-code-server) -
 - [raspbernetes/multi-arch-images](https://github.com/raspbernetes/multi-arch-images) - Support for multi-platform architecture Docker images using buildx.